AngelSpace2028/PAQJP_6.7.py/README.md

 Group: Jurijus Pacalovas and Vincent Geoghegan helped add 1 byte to the front markers.
 We use markers for my paq: use 1-2 bytes; also use 1 byte: uses 00 63 00 00 or 28 B5 2F FD

 Here is Portfolio UPGRADE_PAQJPVG
-We have written 1 version of software and me help little bit Vincent Geoghegan
+We have written 1 version of software and I helped a little bit Vincent Geoghegan

 PJP-10

-The best our the best PJP-10
+The best of the best PJP-10